CentreForDigitalHumanities/I-analyzer/documentation/Defining-corpus-fields.md

 `search_field_core` determines if a field is listed by default when selecting specific fields to search in.
 If it is not set to `True`, the user would have to click on "show all fields" to see it.

 `csv_core` determines if a field is included in the CSV download of search results by default.

+`sortable` determines whether a field should appear as a sort option.
+Optionally, you can specify a sortable field that should be used as the default sorting if there is no query (with a query, results are sorted by relevance by default).
+Set `primary_sort = True` for that field.